macprog-guy/mserv/API.md

 <hr>
-##### `script(GeneratorFunction script) -> mserv`
+##### `script(GeneratorFunction script) -> Promise`

 Thin wrapper around co to execute in an empty context.
 The script will only get executed once the connection has been established.
 Until then it's only queued.
+The promise resolves the scripts return value or rejects if an error is thrown.

 ```js
 service.script(function*(){